Lincoln Memorial: Construction and dedication

 There were questions regarding the commission's plan.
-Many thought that architect Henry Bacon's Greek temple design was far too ostentatious for a man of Lincoln's humble character.
+Many thought architect Henry Bacon's Greek temple design was far too ostentatious for a man of Lincoln's humble character.
 Instead, they proposed a simple log cabin shrine.
 The site too did not go unopposed.
-The recently reclaimed land in West Potomac Park was seen by many to be either too swampy or too inaccessible.
-Other sites, such as Union Station, were put forth.
-The Commission stood firm in its recommendation, feeling that the Potomac Park location, situated on the Washington Monument–Capitol axis, overlooking the Potomac River and surrounded by open land, was ideal.
-Furthermore, the Potomac Park site had already been designated in the McMillan Plan of 1901 to be the location of a future monument comparable to that of the Washington Monument.
+The recently reclaimed land in West Potomac Park was seen by many as either too swampy or too inaccessible.
+Other sites, such as Washington Union Station, were put forth, but the commission stood firm in its recommendation, feeling that the Potomac Park location, situated on the axis connecting the Washington Monument and Capitol, overlooking the Potomac River and surrounded by open land, was ideal.
+Furthermore, the Potomac Park site was already designated in the McMillan Plan of 1901 to be the location of a future monument comparable to that of the Washington Monument.

 With Congressional approval and a $300,000 allocation, the project got underway.
-On February 12, 1914, contractor M. F. Comer of Toledo, Ohio; resident member of the memorial's commission, former Senator Joseph C. S. Blackburn of Kentucky; and the memorial's designer, Henry Bacon conducted a groundbreaking ceremony by turning over a few spadefuls of earth.
+On February 12, 1914, contractor M. F. Comer of Toledo, Ohio; resident member of the memorial's commission, former Senator Joseph C. S. Blackburn of Kentucky; and the memorial's designer, Henry Bacon, conducted a groundbreaking ceremony by turning over a few spadefuls of earth.
 The following month is when actual construction began.
 Work progressed steadily according to schedule.
 Some changes were made to the plan.
 The statue of Lincoln, originally designed to be 10 ft tall, was enlarged to 19 ft to prevent it from being overwhelmed by the huge chamber.
 As late as 1920, the decision was made to substitute an open portal for the bronze and glass grille which was to have guarded the entrance.
 Despite these changes, the Memorial was finished on schedule.
-Commission president William H. Taft – who was then Chief Justice of the United States – dedicated the Memorial on May 30, 1922, and presented it to United States President Warren G. Harding, who accepted it on behalf of the American people.
+Commission president William H. Taft – who was then Chief Justice of the United States – dedicated the Memorial on May 30, 1922, and presented it to President Warren G. Harding, who accepted it on behalf of the American people.
 Lincoln's only surviving son, 78-year-old Robert Todd Lincoln, was in attendance.
-Prominent African Americans were invited to the event and discovered upon arrival they were assigned a segregated section guarded by U.S. Marines.
+Prominent African Americans were invited to the event and discovered upon arrival they were assigned a segregated section guarded by U.S. Marines, a policy implemented by director of the Office of Public Buildings and Grounds, Lieutenant Colonel Clarence O. Sherrill.